 The Department of Computer Science offers two majors.
 The Computer Science major prepares graduates to enter positions as software specialists in industry or commerce, or to enter graduate programs in computer science, software engineering, or related fields.
-The Computer Information Systems major (with concentrations in Information Systems Analyst and Network Analyst) is designed to prepare graduates for positions in information processing as programmer analysts and systems designers.
+The Computer Information Systems major (with concentrations in Information Systems Analyst and Network Analyst) is designed to prepare graduates for positions in information processing as business analysts, system designers, and network engineers or administrators.